Thermal decoupling of WIMPs from first principles: Thermal relics and their decoupling from the heat bath

 The dynamics of the one-particle phase space distribution, governed by the Boltzmann equation, is nontrivial during the kinetic decoupling process (kinetic stage).
 In the case of dark matter weakly coupled to radiation the main complication arises from the coupling of slow processes (non-relativistic propagation of dark matter) and fast processes (relativistic propagation of radiation) in the collision integral, which is enforced via the explicit energy momentum conservation constraining the phase space available for elastic scattering processes.

 Around kinetic decoupling, the WIMP mass $M_\chi$ is by far the largest energy scale involved.
 In particular, the kinetic WIMP energy, as well as the average momentum transfer during the elastic scattering processes, is tiny compared to $M_\chi$.
-This allows to factorize slow and fast processes in the collision integral by utilizing a Born-Oppenheimer type of approximation and expanding the collision integral in ${\bf p}^2/M_\chi^{\; 2}$.
-Instead of solving the Boltzmann equation for $f$, we can then solve its second moment and derive, in Appendix A, the following process equation for $T_\chi(T)$:
+This allows to factorize slow and fast processes in the collision integral by utilizing the Born-Oppenheimer approximation and to expand the collision integral in ${\bf p}^2/M_\chi^{\; 2}$.
+Instead of solving the Boltzmann equation for $f$, we can then solve its second moment and derive the following process equation for $T_\chi(T)$ in Appendix A: